panva/node-oidc-provider/README.md

 A generic in memory adapter is available to get you started as well as feature-less dev-only views to be able to get off the ground.

-Notice: ^2.0.0 oidc-provider only works with Node.JS >= 8.0.0 and introduces many breaking changes, for LTS/4 and LTS/6 use the [^1.0.0](https://github.com/panva/node-oidc-provider/tree/v1.x) semver
-range.
-Updating from ^1.0.0?
-See the [CHANGELOG](/CHANGELOG.md)

 **Table of Contents**

   - [Implemented specs & features](#implemented-specs--features)